tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 We will pay particular attention to the MW device because it was the first device to create structured water whose ideas was originally conceived by the brilliant Viktor Schauberger, the Austrian forest caretaker, naturalist, parascientist, philosopher, inventor and biomimicry experimenter, and his son Walter Schauberger, both of whom studied the qualities of water.[^193]

 The idea that the qualities of water lost due to it processing could be reintroduced by creating a vortex with the water was originally brought up in 1972 in a conversation with civil engineer Wilhelm Martin, who was working on ways to improve tap water.
-In 1997 Martin published his paper &ldquo;Experimente mit Leitungswasser &rdquo; (Experiments with Tap Water)[^194].
+In 1997 Martin published his paper &ldquo;Experimente mit Leitungswasser&rdquo; (Experiments with Tap Water)[^194].
 In that paper, he describes the Martin-Wasserwirbler (Martin Water Vortex) and his 30 years of experimentation with the concept.

 Tests with the MW have shown positive results, such as a rise in pH, oxygen content, and a decline in water temperature.
 Unfortunately, there are no tools that exist to measure many of the qualities of water that we believe are its most important, which is the manner water moves, stores and transmits energy.

 ### Industrial Solutions

 Pursanova is a company that makes complete water processing system for residential, commercial and industrial applications.
 Their products range from $20 to many thousands.
-They have a number of case studies on their website (<http://pursanova.com>) which are astounding.
+They have a number of case studies on their website (pursanova.com) which are astounding.

-Disclaimer: I have no relationship with any of these companies and am not promoting any of their products.
-I refer to them simply because my research seems to indicate they are legitimate products in an industry filled with wild and dubious claims.
+*Disclaimer: I have no relationship with any of these companies and am not promoting any of their products.
+I refer to them simply because my research seems to indicate they are legitimate products in an industry filled with wild and dubious claims.*

 <div style='page-break-after: always; break-after: page;'></div>
 # B - Tholonic Math

+###### Does the math define the structure, or the structure define the math?
+Which archetype came first?

 One of the fundamental claims being made here is that a coherent and stable expression of energy, in order to be sustainable, must satisfy a number of prerequisites that will ensure its sustainability.
 It&rsquo;s a bit like existential bureaucracy, in that if the proper application for existence of not filled out completely and accurately, the request is denied.